 Phu Si Lung Mountain – near Sapa

 Measuring at 10,091.85 feet (3,076 meters), Phu Si Lung, Vietnam’s second tallest mountain, is in the same area as Fansipan, only much more remote.
 Teetering on Vietnam’s border with China, much of the mountain’s base sits in a foreign land.
 Harder to access than Fansipan, Phu Si Lung’s beauty still attracts avid mountaineers.
-The History Once the site of confrontation …
+History Once the site of confrontation between …

 Pu Ta Leng Mountain – near Sapa